Start a project with MRI

 Data collection and documentation

 Other data may be acquired in parallel to the imaging data (e.g., log of the stimulation, responses of the participants, eye-tracking and physiological data).
-Researchers are responsible for the correct data anonymization, collection, and management.
+Researchers are responsible for data anonymization, collection, and management.

 Copyright and Intellectual Property Rights

-The data and the results of the research are property of the PI.
+The data and the results of the research are the property of the PI.
 The FCBG does not claim any property rights on the data or the results.

 Policies for data sharing and reuse